University of Georgia: Off-campus facilities

 The 56-acre UGA Health Sciences Campus has a landscaped green space with more than 400 trees and several historic buildings.
 The Health Sciences Campus include classrooms, rooms for small group and clinical skills teaching, lab space for gross anatomy, pathology and histology, a medical library, and faculty offices.
 The Medical Partnership administration is housed in Winnie Davis Hall, which was built in 1902.
+In the construction phase is a $100 million facility set to open in 2026 to provide training for at least 120 University of Georgia medical students.

 UGA has facilities in almost every county in Georgia.
 The university has extended campuses in Atlanta and Gwinnett County, as well as Griffin and Tifton.
 The University of Georgia operates five 4-H centers around the state: Fortson 4-H Center, in the southern Atlanta metropolitan area, Jekyll Island 4-H Center and Tybee Island 4-H Center on the Georgia coast, Rock Eagle 4-H Center in Eatonton, and Wahsega 4-H Center in the North Georgia mountains.
 The university is also responsible for two other land holdings.
 These centers, operated in part by the University of Georgia College of Agricultural and Environmental Sciences, serve as educational facilitates for youth.
 Georgia 4-H specializes in educating young people about agricultural and environmental issues, agriculture awareness, leadership, communication skills, foods and nutrition, health, energy conservation, and citizenship.